Types Of Life Insurance Policies

 For the most part, there are two types of life insurance plans - either term or permanent plans or some combination of the two.
-Life insurers offer various forms of term plans and traditional life policies as well as "interest sensitive" products which have become more prevalent since the mid-1980s .
-In New York State, the Department of Financial Services must approve any life insurance policy before a company can issue it to consumers.
-The New York Insurance Law provides for standard provisions that must be included in every policy.
+Life insurers offer various forms of term plans and traditional life policies as well as "interest sensitive" products which have become more prevalent since the 1980's .
+In New York State, the Department of Financial Services must approve any life insurance policy before a company can issue it to consumers and New York Insurance Law provides for standard provisions that must be included in every policy.

 Premiums are locked in for the specified period of time under the policy terms.
 The premiums you pay for term insurance are lower at the earlier ages as compared with the premiums you pay for permanent insurance, but term rates rise as you grow older.
 Term plans may be "convertible" to a permanent plan of insurance.
 The coverage can be "level" providing the same benefit until the policy expires or you can have "decreasing" coverage during the term period with the premiums remaining the same.
 If you do not pay the premium for your term insurance policy, it will generally lapse without cash value, as compared to a permanent type of policy that has a cash value component.
 Currently term insurance rates are very competitive and among the lowest historically experienced.

 It should be noted that it is a widely held belief that term insurance is the least expensive pure life insurance coverage available.
 One needs to review the policy terms carefully to decide which term life options are suitable to meet your particular circumstances.

 - Renewable Term.
 Renewable term plans give you the right to renew for another period when a term ends, regardless of the state of your health.
 With each new term the premium is increased.
 The right to renew the policy without evidence of insurability is an important advantage to you.
 Otherwise, the risk you take is that your health may deteriorate and you may be unable to obtain a policy at the same rates or even at all, leaving you and your beneficiaries without coverage.